antononcube/SimplifiedMachineLearningWorkflows-book/Tutorials/WolframU-DataTransformation-workflows/README.md

   - Approximately 80% we use WL; for illustration purposes we show some of the workflows in other languages.
     (Run within the same Mathematica presentation notebooks.)

-### Mental model

-*...of the considered DT queries.*
+- Mental model (of the considered DT queries)

-- Simplifying assumptions
+  - Simplifying assumptions -- targeting:
     - Tabular data
+    - Collections of tabular data
+  - Workflows considered:
+    - (Generalizing) flow chart
     - The Split-transform-combine DT pattern, \[HW1\]
     - Reshaping

+### Reshaping of data -- detailed examples

+- Long form (aka "narrow format"):
+  - Using long form vs not using long form
+  - Programmatic use
+  - Relation to sparse matrices

+- Wide form (aka "wide format")
+  - As an inversion of long form
+  - Typical usage

-- Workflows:
+- Cross tabulation
-  - (Generalizing) flow chart
-  - Natural language specifications
+  - Relation to wide form
+  - The different missions and mind-share of cross tabulation and wide form

-### Basic operations
+### Basic operations and joins

+- Basic operations
     - Data load
     - Column selection
     - Row filtering
     - Summarization
         - Ways to summarize data
         - "Global" summary
         - Summarization per group and per column
         - Summarization vs Cross tabulation

-### Joins
+- Joins
     - Types of joins
     - Inner joins
     - Left joins
     - Semi-joins

-### Reshaping
+### Additional topics

-- Long form (aka "narrow format")
-- Wide form (aka "wide format")
-- Cross tabulation

-### Example combinations with ML workflows
+- Example combinations with ML workflows
     - Making a recommender system
     - Making a classifier

 ## Visual aids